-This yoga level is designed and suitable for people who have been practicing Iyengar yoga method for at least 6 months.
+This yoga level is designed and suitable for people who have been practicing Iyengar yoga method for at least one year.
 In these classes we go deeper into the asanas and continue with a focus on the basic alignment in standing asanas, and also introduce a wider range of other asanas and basic breathing techniques – pranayama.
 Fundamental yoga poses are introduced systematically and safely so students can gradually develop mobility, strength and flexibility.
 Knowledge of entering Salamba Sarvangasana (Shoulderstand) is necessary as well as the ability to stay in that position for at least 3 minutes.
 Headstand, Sirsasana is introduced.
-It is recommended that students stay at this level for at least one to two years before advancing to the next level.
+It is recommended that students stay at this level for at least two to three years before advancing to the next level.

 PRIVATE / INDIVIDUAL CLASSES

 Yoga used to be practiced one on one and this is what these classes offer.
 Individual classes are tailored to your needs and are based on your goals, accommodating your health and lifestyle.
 This kind of classes are great for those who want to develop and deepen their yoga practice, or if you’re new to yoga so you’re a bit shy to start in a group, or you’re busy at a time when regular classes are scheduled.
 Also for those who have or are recovering from injury or illness.
-The class is 60 or 90 minutes.
+This classes are in duration of 60 or 90 minutes.

 YOGA DURING PREGNANCY